-Tesla on autopilot slams into Florida state police car
+Tesla on part-automated drive system slams into police car

-ORLANDO, Florida (AP) — A Tesla driving in autopilot mode slammed into a Florida Highway Patrol cruiser on an interstate near downtown Orlando and narrowly missed its driver, who had pulled over to assist a disabled vehicle.
+ORLANDO, Florida (AP) — A Tesla using its partially automated driving system slammed into a Florida Highway Patrol cruiser Saturday on an interstate near downtown Orlando and narrowly missed its driver, who had pulled over to assist a disabled vehicle.

-Earlier this month, the U.S. government opened a formal investigation into Tesla’s Autopilot partially automated driving system after a series of similar collisions with parked emergency vehicles.
+Earlier this month, the U.S. government opened a formal investigation into Tesla’s Autopilot driving system after a series of similar collisions with parked emergency vehicles.

 The trooper whose cruiser was hit shortly before 5 a.m.
-Saturday had activated his emergency lights and was on the way to the disabled vehicle when the Tesla hit the cruiser’s left side then collided with the other vehicle, highway patrol spokeswoman Lt.
+Saturday had activated his emergency lights and was on the way to the disabled vehicle when the Tesla hit the cruiser’s left side and then collided with the other vehicle, highway patrol spokeswoman Lt.
 Kim Montes told The Orlando Sentinel.

 The report said the 27-year-old man in the Tesla and the driver of the disabled vehicle suffered minor injuries and the trooper was unhurt.